-Created in 1861, the Medal of Honor is the United States of America’s highest military honor.
-It is awarded only to US military personnel by the President of the United States in the name of Congress for personal acts of valor above and beyond the call of duty.
+The Medal of Honor is awarded only to US military personnel by the President of the United States in the name of Congress for personal acts of valor above and beyond the call of duty.

-There are three versions of the Medal of Honor; one for the Army, one for the Navy and one for the Air Force, with personnel of the Marine Corps and the Coast Guard receiving the Navy version.
+There are three versions of the Medal of Honor; one for the Army, one for the Navy, and one for the Air Force; Personnel of the Marine Corps and the Coast Guard receive the Navy version.

-Since its creation, there have been 3,468 Medals of Honor awarded to the country’s soldiers, sailors, airmen, Marines, and coastguardsmen.
+Since its creation, 3,468 Medals of Honor have been awarded to the country’s soldiers, sailors, airmen, Marines, and coastguardsmen.

 HOW TO OBSERVE #MedalOfHonorDay

-Some federal, state, local, and military organizations may hold events recognizing Medal of Honor recipients.
+- Some federal, state, local, and military organizations may hold events recognizing Medal of Honor recipients.
 These events may be public or private.
-Other ways to participate include:

 - Volunteering for your local veteran organization